-It is co-designed by consumers for consumers, with the purpose of inspiring confidence and hope in others on their journey of recovery.
+Connecting2community is co-designed by consumers for consumers, to inspire confidence and hope in people on their journey of recovery from mental ill health.

 Research identifies that the top two priorities for people with severe mental illness is managing the symptoms of the illness and addressing loneliness and social isolation.
 This program is tailored and client-centred, helping people to achieve their individualised goals to tackle their mental illness through support, encouragement and advice.

 Connecting2community is available for people from the age of 18-65.
 Self or medical professional referrals are both welcome.
 If you have a mental health condition but are not yet connected to a supportive health service, you may be eligible for Connecting2community.
 You must also be:

 - living in the Western Primary Health Network catchment area

 - aged between 18-65 years old

 - currently not participating in the NDIS

 - eligible for NDIS but waiting for an access decision or your plan to begin.

 This program is supported by Western Victorian Primary Health Network (PHN) under the Australian Government’s Primary Health Networks Program.